-, including California, Connecticut, Ohio and New York, have required restaurants to shut down or severely limit their dine-in facilities and others have or will voluntarily do so in the near future.
-Restaurants are shifting to carry out and delivery procedures to keep business going during these trying times, but consumers have questions surrounding food delivery services, such as:
+.
+Some restaurants have shut down or severely limit their dine-in facilities.
+Restaurants are shifting to carry out and delivery procedures to keep business going, but consumers have questions surrounding food delivery services, such as:

 Restaurant Safety During the Coronavirus Crisis